Ordisoftware/Hebrew-Calendar/README.md

 #### 2020.04.__ - Version 4.0

-- Exit application at startup if user choose to download the a newer version.
+- Exit application at startup if user choose to download a newer version.
 - Add moon month name to all days in the month view.
 - Add suspend reminder menu in the main form and the tray icon.
 - Improve tray icon to show if the reminder is suspended.